-The White Elephant Saloon is in reminiscence of the historic saloon from 1884.
-Wyatt Earp, Luke Short & Bat Masterson had all gambled in the original back in the day!
+The White Elephant Saloon, reminiscent of the 1884 historic saloon.
+Wyatt Earp, Luke Short & Bat Masterson all gambled in the original back in the day!
 Fire took it down about a decade after its grand opening.

-It's in a new Fort Worth location now - the time-honored Fort Worth stockyards area.
-It's an up to date remake of the first White Elephant - but with that Old West saloon aura.
-Get even more bar details: Read More >
+See this new Fort Worth location: the time-honored Fort Worth stockyards.
+An up to date remake of the first White Elephant, but with Old West saloon aura.
+Get even More Bar Details>

 Austin/San Antonia/Hill Country

-Buckhorn Saloon in San Antonio, is just down the street from the original 1881 saloon.
-The back-bar and other mementos are still there.
-Worth a visit - 318 E. Houston Street.
+Buckhorn Saloon in San Antonio, just down the street from the original 1881 saloon.
+The back-bar and other mementos still there.
+Worth a visit: 318 E. Houston Street.

 New Mexico Old West Bars